 As I covered in depth in my previous post Raspberry Pi Official PoE-HAT – FAIL!
 If you want to use the USB Ports (last updated: 27 October 2018) the initial release of the PoE HAT was rather problematic leading to the Raspberry Pi Foundation making the difficult and costly decision to recall all the PoE HATs from the sales channel, stopping sales until a new version was ready.
-I understand that the modified version, like the prototype I received is now making it’s way back in the sales channel ready for a re-launch.
+I understand that the modified version, like the prototype I received, is now making it’s way back in the sales channel ready for a re-launch.

 As well as sharing some details from testing the new, or rather, modified PoE HAT, I also wanted to share a bit more around what happened since my initial reporting of the issue.

 On 21 August 2018, I raised an issue with USB over-current warnings when powered a Raspberry Pi with the new PoE HAT via the Raspberry Pi Forum (Forum Post).
-This post sparked many corroborating reports from other customers, but it took a little while to get any acknowledgement from the Raspberry Pi Foundation that there was real and widespread issue.
+This post sparked many corroborating reports from other customers, but it took a little while to get any acknowledgement from the Raspberry Pi Foundation that there was a real and widespread issue.
 I took to twitter to no avail, whilst at the same time the community were investigating the issue and posting back results from their experiments.
-These revealed more about the problem, ruling out RFI and instead finding unexpected ways of working around the problem, such as updating the PoE Fan driver to always run and finding that extending the headers from the Pi to the PoE HAT also made the issue go away.
+These revealed more about the problem, ruling out RFI and instead, finding unexpected ways of working around the problem, such as updating the PoE Fan driver to always run and finding that extending the headers from the Pi to the PoE HAT also made the issue go away.

-Eventually The Register were made aware of the problem and were able to provoke a response from Eben Upton (Founder of the Raspberry Pi Foundation).
+Eventually, The Register was made aware of the problem and were able to provoke a response from Eben Upton (Founder of the Raspberry Pi Foundation).
 He admitted there was an issue and believed they understood the cause and the likely fix for the problem.
-Going on to explain it was caused by “an interaction between the fairly low-frequency switching regulator on the HAT, and one of the two brands of USB current limiting switch that we use on the main board”.
+Going on to explain it was caused by “an interaction between the fairly low-frequency switching regulator on the HAT, and one of the two brands of USB current limiting switch that we use on the mainboard”.
 The reason it was wasn’t detected during their testing phase was said to be as high current load tests were performed with one brand and low current test with the other.
 This seemed to mostly explain the problem, except for a few edge cases being experienced by myself and a few others on the forum, where the warning could be trigger without any load at all.

 The Edge Cases

-Via the Forum the Foundation team asked for people experiencing issue with over-current without any load connect to get in touch, as it didn’t fit with their understanding of the problem.
+Via the Forum the Foundation team asked for people experiencing an issue with over-current without any load connect to get in touch, as it didn’t fit with their understanding of the problem.
 It was great to see the Foundation team now being more proactive as they sought to fully understand the problems being reported in the field.
 I suspect these reports and subsequent investigation have led in part to delays in posting the promised blog post explaining the problem, along with details of how an enthusiast might be able to modify their HAT to fix the problem themselves; it’s unclear if this level of detail will be shared by the Foundation.
-I sent off one my HATs along with RPi 3B+ which demonstrated the problem along with details of how to reproduced the issue.
+I sent off one my HATs along with RPi 3B+ which demonstrated the problem along with details of how to reproduce the issue.

-Within a few days the Foundation got back in touch to report they couldn’t reproduce the issue and wanted details of the specific Cisco switch mdoel I was using, so they could source the same model to test with.
+Within a few days the Foundation got back in touch to report they couldn’t reproduce the issue and wanted details of the specific Cisco switch model I was using, so they could source the same model to test with.
 I have to admit my email exchanges with Roger (one of the PoE HAT Engineers) and James (Engineer and Forum moderator) were great, helpful and transparent.
 James reported back via the Forum post, that in house none of the ‘Faulty’ Pi, HAT combos had shown any issues, which is interesting, but strange nonetheless.
 Given I had issues initially with the Cisco Switch and Pi on my desk separated by a 2m cable it’s hard to think that environmental factors would come in to play.
-I know my home network cables run a close to mains cables which might add more noise, but in such as simple setup that was all eliminated.
+I know my home network cables run a close to mains cables which might add more noise, but in such a simple setup that was all eliminated.

 In early October I was sent a prototype modified PoE HAT to test.
 I was pleased to report back that it addressed the over-current issues and passed a series of load tests in my environment.
-I believe this prototype is the the same design that is being released shortly, initially to use up all the original board that were manufactured.
+I believe this prototype is the same design that is being released shortly, initially to use up all the original board that were manufactured.
 This new PoE HAT includes a small daughter-board hosting additional filtering capacitors and a small inductor on the output stage.

-Based on some comments, I believe a second generation version of the PoE HAT will be released once these modified versions have been sold through the channel.
+Based on some comments, I believe a second-generation version of the PoE HAT will be released once these modified versions have been sold through the channel.